akirarika/milkio/docs/en/model.md

 // echo 996
 ```

-This characteristic of Javascript will cause **side effects**, becoming the root causes of bugs.
-Therefore，to ensure that the data is immutable,we will perform a **deep clone** of the data when you store data through Kurimudb.
+This characteristic of Javascript will cause **side effects**, becoming the root cause of bugs.
+Therefore，to ensure that the data is immutable, we will perform a **deep clone** of the data when you store data through Kurimudb.
 When reading data, it is completely independent of the original value.

 For **plain object** ，there is nothing to worry about deep cloning.
 However, for other objects, such as `new Set(...)` 或 `new Blob(...)`，as we can only deep clone **enumerable properties**，deep clone will result in data loss.